Skip to main content

 The smart faucet is fugly, subjectively

 Unfortunately, its aesthetic style won’t appeal to anyone who doesn’t have a kitchen with a very modern design.
-If you have brass fixtures—like I do—the Waterdrop faucet will look really strange, because it only comes in chrome or black matte and has a black digital panel on its top.
+If you have brass fixtures—like I do—the Waterdrop faucet will look out of place, as it only comes in chrome or black matte and features a black digital panel on top.

 I wish Waterdrop offered a companion app